joshmcfayden/hep-application-tips/_episodes/01-preface.md

 {: .discussion}

 > ## Example
-> One new analysis that I helped initiate in the 2 years before my application I was particularly keen on partly because I knew it was a small analysis team I would be more likely to get one of these roles (it was also just a super cool analysis!).
+> Being able to intiate an analysis with a small analysis team can make you more likely to get one of these roles (but do it also for the physics!).
 {: .prereq}